loganstartoni/LoganStartoniBlog/docs/Technical/Python/Logging Preferences.md

 ### Description of Python Code
 1. Import the logging module
     - Allows us to use the internal logging module in python
-2. Setup the log format, this sets up a standard log format that will be used across your file.
+2. Set up the log format, this sets up a standard log format that will be used across your file.
 The documentation for what is available is located [here](https://docs.python.org/3/library/logging.html#logrecord-attributes).
 My Logstring does the following.
 I found that it helps me with debugging by having it setup this way.
     - "%(asctime)s - %(levelname)s - %(filename)S:%(funcname)s:%(lineno)d - %(message)s
       - asctime - The time the log was sent
       - levelname - The log level that was use to send the message